Hydrogen ion

-A hydrogen ion is created when a hydrogen atom loses or gains an electron.
+A hydrogen ion is an ion created when a hydrogen atom loses or gains an electron.
 A positively charged hydrogen ion (or proton) can readily combine with other particles and therefore is only seen isolated when it is in a gaseous state or a nearly particle-free space.
 Due to its extremely high charge density of approximately 2e10 times that of a sodium ion, the bare hydrogen ion cannot exist freely in solution as it readily hydrates, i.e., bonds quickly.
 The hydrogen ion is recommended by IUPAC as a general term for all ions of hydrogen and its isotopes.
 Depending on the charge of the ion, two different classes can be distinguished: positively charged ions (hydrons) and negatively charged (hydride) ions.